- Warren Buffett, 2007

 One of the key 'levers' in mitigating carbon emissions in the short term is believed to be replacing coal with natural gas.

-However, some scientists argue that the methane emissions associated with production and delivery of natural gas is significant
+However, some scientists argue that the methane emissions associated with production and delivery of natural gas are significant

 enough that it throws into question the net GHG benefits of natural gas compared to coal.
-ECG has undertaken a study
+ECG undertook a study

 to analyze the methane emissions associated with natural gas production

-and distribution, and determine a range of actual methane leakage rates.
+and distribution, and determined a range of actual methane leakage rates.
+This work was published in the Journal Science.